 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time Vimpat is refilled.
-If you have any questions about this medicine, please talk with the doctor, pharmacist, or other health care provider.
+Read it again each time Vimpat (lacosamide oral solution) is refilled.
+If you have any questions about Vimpat (lacosamide oral solution), please talk with the doctor, pharmacist, or other health care provider.

 More about Vimpat (lacosamide)